chalmerlowe/intro_to_python_class_exercises/README.md

 # intro_to_python_class_exercises
-Supplementary materials for an introduction to Python Class
+Supplementary materials for an Introduction to Python Class